Co-leaders Sandy

 of the best of the Big Bands, their Big Band is staffed by some of

-the most accomplished musicians in the business.
+the most accomplished musicians in the business (see Credits page).

 "To anyone who loves Big Bands and Big Band music, the